ESIPFed/science-on-schema.org/guides/Dataset.md

 **Examples:**

-**<a id="geoshape-line">Linear spatial location</a>**
+##### <a id="geoshape-line">Linear spatial location</a>

-A line spatial location.
 Useful for data that were collected along a traverse, ship track, flight line or other linear sampling feature.

 <pre>
   <strong>"spatialCoverage": {